A bird’s eye view of UVM’s new budget model

 Welcome to the blurry world of higher education financing.
 Budgets are finite, ambitions are not.
 There’s no button you can push to automatically produce heretofore unknown knowledge and ideas that have world-wide impact.
 Administrators cannot know for sure which investment will lead to success and which won’t; since the 1970s higher ed funding has been largely flat or worse so they can’t simply promise everybody everything and wait to see what happens.
 They have to somehow make guesses about where to put the money when the outcomes are unknowable.

 The old mode of handling budgeting over the years at UVM and elsewhere was less a budget model than the result of inertia.
 Allocations were based upon the funding levels of the previous year.
+(This is often called incremental budgeting.)
 If revenues were down, cuts tended to be made evenly across the board.
 If revenues were up, those who could get central administration’s ear would beg for the new revenue, and administrators would have to choose.
 This model was predictable, rigid, and incremental; it rewarded incumbent programs and squeaky wheels, and made it hard for central administrators to unilaterally implement broad swift change if that’s what they wanted to do.
 And faculty were often left feeling frustrated and taken for granted because they felt like they were always treading water.

 This is where incentive Based Budgeting (IBB) comes in.
 IBB is a flavor of Responsibility Center Management (RCM), a trend that has become popular among the acronym-admiring world of higher ed consultants and academic management organizations.
 RCM/IBB is less a budget model than a management philosophy.
 The core idea sounds simple: IBB proposes that colleges are responsible for raising their own funds and covering their own costs.
 If you use less space, you have more money for other things; if you teach more students who pay tuition, you’ll get more money.
 Deans are “incentivized” to find ways to recruit more students and find new funding sources.
 It sounds very straightforward.